 - 140g ground almonds

 - Heat oven to 180C/160C fan/ gas 4 and base-line and grease a deep 20cm loose bottomed cake tin.
 Blitz the ground almonds, butter, sugar, flour, eggs, and vanilla extract in a food processor until well combined.

 - Spread half the mix over the cake tin and smooth over the top.
 Scatter the raspberries over, then dollop the remaining cake mixture on top and roughly spread- you might find this easier to do with your fingers.
 Scatter with flaked almonds and bake for 50 mins until golden.
 Cool, remove from the tin and dust with icing sugar to serve.

 And that’s it.
 I did leave mine in the oven fifteen minutes longer than the recipe called for because it wasn’t quite done.

-I have made this cake three times and every time is has come out exactly the same.
+I have made this cake three times and every time it has come out exactly the same.
 Delicious.
 The first time I made, I took half into the office.
-One of the girls said it was like an orgasm in her mouth, (you know who you are!)!
+One of the girls said it was like an orgasm in her mouth, (you know who you are!).

 Need I say more….

 Here is the link to BBC Good Food Here